The Weird Beauty of Scream Town

 Matt Dunn; Photo by TJ Turner

-While the rest get into costume behind the façades, Scream Town founder Matt Dunn—the one who's rented out all this suburban acreage and provided the sets and props—hurries house to house.
+While the rest get into costume behind the façades, Scream Town founder Matt Dunn—the entrepreneur who has rented out all of this suburban acreage and provided the sets and props from years of collecting—hurries house to house.
 He has to ensure everything's in working order—that this year’s new air compressors are ready to breathe sharp, shuddering bursts of life into the zombie animatronics, for example—and you could easily mistake him for one of the kids.
 It’s not just his boyish face (recalling Matthew Lillard, who played Shaggy in the live-action Scooby Doo movies) and his worn-in black sweatshirt.
 It's also the Christmas-morning bounce in his step.
 He calls himself, referring to his career, an “adult child.”

 Dunn started early in the profession of audience manipulation.
 He first learned how to work a crowd at age 6, borrowing his neighbors’ Fischer-Price magic kit so often they finally handed it over.
 Soon, he was sawing neighbors in half and making cars disappear in the Plymouth cul-de-sac where he grew up.